 - A proper menstrual cycle should be 26 –32 days in it’s length.

 - It should be 4 days flow, 5 at the most.
 Any shorter than 4 days is too short and any longer than 5 days is too long.
 This isn’t good.

-- You “Should Not” get clotting, spotting,
+- You “Should Not” get clotting, spotting, etc.

-Just remember that if you do get bad period pain, or your periods are irregular there is a good chance you may have endometriosis, or PCOS, or some other gynaecological issue and this need to be investigated.
+Just remember that if you do get bad period pain, or your periods are irregular there is a good chance you may have a gynaecological condition and this need to be investigated.